bamlab/theodo_analysis/README.md

 ```
 ## 👉 About Theodo Apps

-We are a 130 people company developing and designing multiplatform applications with [React Native](https://www.bam.tech/expertise/react-native) and [Flutter](https://www.bam.tech/expertise/flutter) using the Lean & Agile methodology.
+We are a 130 people company developing and designing universal applications with [React Native](https://www.bam.tech/expertise/react-native) and [Flutter](https://www.bam.tech/expertise/flutter) using the Lean & Agile methodology.
 To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto://contact@bam.tech) or through or [contact form](https://www.bam.tech/contact)!

 We will always answer you with pleasure 😁